-- 34. In HCCW /1998, a winding-up order was made against [Company A] in July 1998.
-[The Respondent] and [Mr. Y] were jointly appointed as the liquidator of [Company A].
-Since March 2000, [the Respondent] has been acting as the sole liquidator of [Company A].
+- 34. In HCCW 389/1998, a winding-up order was made against [Company A] in July 1998.
+Mr. Krause and [Mr. Y] were jointly appointed as the liquidator of [Company A].
+Since March 2000, Mr. Krause has been acting as the sole liquidator of [Company A].
 In the course of audit of the liquidator's accounts, the OR became aware of breaches of various provisions of the Companies Ordinance (Cap.
 32) ("the Ordinance") and the Company Winding Up Rules ("the Rule"), including but not limited to sections 203 and 195.
-[The Respondent] had also failed to declare dividends to the creditor and failed to report to the OR the status of the administration of the estate of [Company A].
-The OR made a number of requests and demands on [the Respondent] and raised queries regarding the liquidator's accounts and the liquidator's bonds.
-[The Respondent] did not reply or comply with the requests and demands. - 35.
-In summary, the complaints of misconduct made to and accepted by the Court against the Respondent include: - - (1) Failure to comply with the orders made on [Date] and [Date] upon the application of the OR under section 204 of the Ordinance;
+Mr. Krause had also failed to declare dividends to the creditor and failed to report to the OR the status of the administration of the estate of [Company A].
+The OR made a number of requests and demands on Mr. Krause and raised queries regarding the liquidator's accounts and the liquidator's bonds.
+Mr. Krause did not reply or comply with the requests and demands. - 35.
+In summary, the complaints of misconduct made to and accepted by the Court against the Respondent include: - - (1) Failure to comply with the orders made on 30 October 2002 and 4 May 2006 upon the application of the OR under section 204 of the Ordinance;